programatorseu/JavaScript/README.md

 ## Few projects that was used as basis for developed products
  - 1. simple sketch app - based on keyboard movement
+ - 2. modal (open modal window with passed information based on click)